AdamRWeinstein/SentimentAnalysis/README.md

 - Python 3.11
 - scikit-learn
 - NLTK
-- TensorFlow (for LSTM)
+- TensorFlow and Keras
-- contractions
+- numpy
-- Other standard data science libraries

 ## Preprocessing

 The preprocessing step involves several text cleaning and transformation tasks to prepare the data for machine learning models.
-The steps include:
+All of the steps available include:

 - **Removal of HTML tags**: Ensures that the model isn't influenced by any web markup.
 - **Rating Replacement**: Specific ratings are replaced with general labels (positive, neutral, negative) to provide a uniform representation.